xgfe/xCharts/readme.md

   ```

 ## More examples
-If you want to get more examples and API documents, you can access [http://xgfe.github.io/xCharts/](http://xgfe.github.io/xCharts/).
+You can access [http://xgfe.github.io/xCharts/](http://xgfe.github.io/xCharts/) for more examples and API documents.

 ## Contact